 - Overall system capacity

 - Expected throughput/capacity by commodity/crude slate

 - Maintenance aligned with customer maintenance

 - System reliability

-- Current pressure restrictions
+- · Current pressure restrictions

 - Product quality

-- Line-fill requirements
+- · Line-fill requirements

-- Facility interconnection capabilities
+- · Facility interconnection capabilities

-- Power and integrity costs
+- · Power and integrity costs

 - · Maximizing scheduling windows

 - Drag Reducing Agent (DRA)

 Improvements made on these factors have increased the system operating efficiency and overall throughput offered to industry.
-The Enbridge Mainline offers a one-of-a-kind system related to shipper optionality and flexibility across North America, which allows quick response to supply/demand disruptions via its multiple pipelines, terminal facilities and access to several markets.
-Enbridge will continue to optimize the above factors to maximize throughput offered to the market.
+The Enbridge Mainline offers a one-of-a-kind system with optionality and flexibility to shippers across North America.
+This allows quick response to supply/demand disruptions via its multiple pipelines, terminal facilities and access to markets.
+Enbridge will continue to optimize the above factors to maximize throughput offered to industry.